rylew2/portfolio-rylew/content/project/github-browser.md

 ## GitHub API Request Limit

-API Requests can be made from the browser to GitHub without any CORS issues (the GitHub API returns `access-control-allow-origin: *`).
+API requests can be made directly from the browser to GitHub without encountering any Cross-Origin Resource Sharing (CORS) issues (the GitHub API returns `access-control-allow-origin: *`).
 The problem is both that there is an API call limit and that we can't store the OAuth credentials on the client - the only safe calls from the client would have to be unauthenticated - which would only let us view a couple of users or repos before hitting the limit (each route has multiple API calls).
 The <a href="https://docs.github.com/en/rest/overview/resources-in-the-rest-api#:~:text=For%20unauthenticated%20requests%2C%20the%20rate,has%20custom%20rate%20limit%20rules.&text=The%20maximum%20number%20of%20requests,permitted%20to%20make%20per%20hour." target="_blank">unauthenticated limit is 60 calls per hour</a>.
 We can actually see that limit shown in a returned HTTP header `X-RateLimit-Limit` and `X-RateLimit-Remaining`.
 Meanwhile the authenticated limit is 5,000 - plenty sufficient for a small project like this.

 Passing just the clientID and clientSecret from the lightweight Express server to the GitHub API doesn't technically "authenticate" the calls - it simply identifies what OAuth application is being represented - which in turn increase our API rate limit.
 However, the docs indicate this is ok in server to server scenarios like this.